 A wonderful gay bar with a diverse crowd of party pumpin’ pretties.
 The Beautiful Bar Boys will have your mouths watering, but you can re-lubricate with plenty of excellent drinks offers.
 With a club downstairs.

 A three-floored wonder of stunning Sohoites enjoying chilled-out cocktails, and a Pandora’s box of poporama, karaoke nights, and weekend gogo boys.

 Vault – 139 Whitfield Street, London, SW1W 0HH

-A cruise bar where you can have drinks at the bar and unwind in front of the movie screens or wander the dark corridors and hidden vaults to discover secret treasures.
+A gay men only cruise bar where you can have drinks at the bar and unwind in front of the movie screens or wander the dark corridors and hidden vaults to discover secret treasures.
 There’s also themed nights of nudity and underwear-only.

 A sexy Soho boutique lounge club, host to glam nights such as the eternally popular Room Service, every Thursday.

 G-A-Y Late – 5 Goslett Yard, Soho, London, WC2H 0EA

 The late night version of its Old Compton Street sister, which sticks to the winning formula of top pop, plasmas screens, hot boys and flirty girls – but continues until the early hours of the morning!